 Employer Fairs - information for students

-UWE Bristol’s Meet the Employers Fair is now the largest careers fair in the South West.
-This year's Fair will take place on Wednesday 18 October 2017 from 11:00–15:00 in the Exhibition and Conference Centre on Frenchay Campus, and will have over 170 employers from a range of sectors in attendance.
+UWE Bristol’s Meet the Employers Fair is now the largest careers fair in the UK.
+The next Fair will take place on Wednesday 16 October 2019 in the Exhibition and Conference Centre on Frenchay Campus from 11:00–15:00.
+There will be over 180 employers from a range of sectors in attendance.

 All UWE Bristol students and recent graduates are welcome to come along on the day.
 Employers/Exhibitors will be promoting a variety of graduate employment, undergraduate placements, internships, and work experience opportunities.
 There will also be exhibitors promoting international opportunities including work, study, and volunteering.

 - To improve your chances of getting a graduate job – many employers attend the fair with vacancies for jobs, placements and internships.

 - To create a great first impression - networking with employers face to face while having the opportunity to practice skills that will be useful for your job interviews.

 - To get expert advice from companies – researching a wide variety of organisations that recruit graduates and find out about the different roles you can apply to.

 - To make efficient use of your time – with over 170 employers attending, there really is no better way for you to research graduate jobs and other opportunities.

 - Enhance your career even if you're not graduating

 soon – the careers fair is for all current students